Amortized Channel Divergence for Asymptotic Quantum Channel Discrimination: Amortized distinguishability of quantum channels

 \section{Amortized distinguishability of quantum channels}

 In order to analyse the hypothesis testing problems for quantum channels as discussed in Section~\ref{sec:discrimination}, we now introduce the concept of the amortized distinguishability of quantum channels.
 This allows us to reduce questions about the operational problems of hypothesis testing to mathematical questions about quantum channels, states, and distinguishability measures of them.
-In the following, we also detail many properties of the amortized distinguishability of quantum channels.
+In the following, we also detail many properties of the amortized distinguishability of quantum channels, which are of independent interest.